What Is an Inheritance Tax?

 The Bottom Line

 If you think you might be subject to an inheritance tax, speak with a local accountant or estate planning attorney because the rules can vary.
-This is a general overview of those that usually apply.

-NOTE: State laws change frequently and this information may not reflect recent changes.
+NOTE: State laws change frequently, and this information may not reflect recent changes.
 Please consult with an attorney for current legal advice.
 The information contained in this article is not legal advice and is not a substitute for legal advice.